 Schwetzingen Palace, November 2008.
 The mosque is probably more impressive on the inside, with its grand dome ceiling, oriental colors and shapely stone alcoves and columns.
 There are also inscriptions in both Arabic and German, although Muslim visitors have complained that the Arabic texts contain all kinds of language errors.

 Schwetzingen Palace, November 2008.
-There is much to see throughout the gardens, including a theatre, a bathhouse, a ruined Roman aqueduct, an aviary and this Temple Of Apollo, accessed via a moss-infested stone staircase.
+There’s much to see throughout the gardens, including a theatre, a bathhouse, a ruined Roman aqueduct, an aviary and this Temple Of Apollo, accessed via a moss-infested stone staircase.
 Between the sites, there are are crumbling statues, dramatic sculptures and grand fountains.
 Even in winter mode the place was utterly beguiling and I could only imagine how lush it would be in the summer.
-But then the warmer months bring tourists, selfie sticks, screeching kids and ice cream wrappers.
-As such, I’ll always be grateful that we got the place all to ourselves.